-Sales taxes are the leading sole source revenue stream for the City of Pittsburg.
+Sales taxes are the leading source of revenue stream for the City of Pittsburg.
 However, all the City sales taxes are earmarked for specific uses.
 The portion of the Crawford County sales tax received by the City is unrestricted and is used to support the General Fund operations.
-Staff is projecting the City will receive approximately \$2.5 million of the Crawford County sales tax in 2023.
+Staff are projecting the city will receive approximately \$3 million of the Crawford County sales tax in 2024.

 Of the five programs funded by dedicated sales taxes in Pittsburg, two have renewal or end dates.
-The two original sales taxes for street maintenance were consolidated and approved by voters for another ten years in 2020 and will expire December 31, 2031.
-The half-cent sales tax to enhance public safety was approved by voters for a second time in 2023 and will expire December 31, 2033.
+The tax for street maintenance will expire December 31, 2031.
+The half-cent sales tax to enhance public safety was renewed by voters for a second time in 2023 and will expire December 31, 2033.

-The quarter-cent for economic development and the eighth-cent for the auditorium and capital outlay have no expiration date.
+The quarter-cent for economic development and the eighth cent for the Memorial Auditorium and capital outlay have no expiration dates.